 If you’re looking to pick up some amazing local food produce when in Italy, Siena is the place to do it.
 There are endless food shops selling local Italian produce such as pastas, biscotti, wines, Cointreau, chocolate, olive oil, balsamic vinegar and sauces.
 I loved looking looking around the shops and seeing all the weird and wonderful produce.
 I had never seen so many types of pasta!
 I picked up some extra virgin olive oil and a pack of almond biscotti to bring home with me.

 What did you think of my day in Siena?
-Have you visited Siena or are planning a trip?
+Are you wondering how to spend a day in Siena?
 If you enjoyed this post I would love you to leave me a comment in the box below!
 Feel free to ask me anything.
 Jess x